TheCelestial25/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Machine Learning projects and algorithms implementation using Python libraries.
+Machine Learning and Deep Learning projects using Python libraries.

-The repository contains implementation of some common Machine Learning algorithms and projects created by application of these Machine Learning techniques to solve real world problems.
+The repository contains projects created by implementation of some common Machine Learning and Deep Learning techniques to solve real world problems.

-These projects and implementations are stored as respective jupyter-notebooks.
+These projects and algorithm implementations are stored as respective jupyter-notebooks.
 You can clone this repository and run them on your local system to see live demonstration of each algorithm/project.